nikhilbudathoki/Terra/README.md

 # Terra
 Terra is a small game engine built in C++ with SDL and Lua.
-Here is a lsit of the features current supposed by Terra:
+Here is a lsit of the features currently supposed by Terra:
 - Dynamic Camera movement
 - Lua script support
 - Input handling